top of page

 https://www.relics.org.uk/hawkins-mine-no75-british-worldwar2

-I thought I would have a quick look and see if I could see where SOF might get there's from as I know they like to sell WPG stuff from time to time.
-Like the Brass TL-122A flashlights which are always marked up WPG on the bottom.
-Indeed on WPG's website, they also list a Hawkins, priced at £29.98... of course you'll be paying shipping and possible important tax.
-Although when I purchased my US Walkie Talkie through them, I paid no import tax at all.
-So its a gamble!
-The two Hawkins look identical by the way... except the price tag!
+I thought I would have a quick look and see if I could see who the supplier for SOF might be.
+I know SOF likes to sell WPG stuff from time to time, like the Brass TL-122A flashlights which are always marked 'WPG' on the bottom.
+Indeed, on the WPG website, they list a Hawkins, priced at £29.98... of course you'll be paying shipping and possible important tax on top of that.
+Although, when I purchased my U.S. Walkie-Talkie through them, I paid no import tax at all, so it's a gamble!
+The two Hawkins look identical by the way... except the price tag (about £44)!

 https://onlinemilitaria.net/products/647-US-Hawkins-Mines/

-I was looking through FM 5-31 that goes into a lot of detail on mines, grenades and explosive traps and in it I saw the M2A3 American Anti Personnel Mine.
-I thought, that's unusual and that I wanted one to be able to display it at events.
-Next thing I knew I was looking for all sorts of different munitions that features in that field manual.
-Its available online by the way.
-There is a link in the Field Manual section, its worth a look.
+I was looking through FM 5-31 that goes into a lot of detail on mines, grenades and explosive traps and in it I saw the M2A3 American Anti-Personnel Mine.
+I thought the mine looked unusual and wanted one to be able to display an example at events.
+Next thing I knew I was looking for all sorts of different munitions that are listed in that field manual (the manual is available online by the way.
+There is a link in the Field Manual section.
+It's worth a look.).

-I then started trying to find a German wooden Schu-Mine to purchase and as well as stumbling across he M16 Smoke grenade, I came across this M2A3 American Anti Personnel Mine on Relics website.
-I didn't purchase ones yet, but I'm pretty sure I will, Where they hell else will I find one?
+I then started trying to find a German wooden Schu-Mine to purchase and, as well as stumbling across he M16 Smoke grenade, I came across this M2A3 American Anti-Personnel Mine on Relics website.

 m2_a1_a4.jpg

-The mine consists of a base which receives on the one hand a cylindrical body containing a 60mm mortar shell (originally an M49A2) and on the other hand a tube serving as a support for the igniter (pressure, traction).
-When the igniter is pressed, it ignites the charge of propulsion of the shell.
-The shell is ejected from the mine at a height of approximately 2m, a delay rocket then triggers the explosion of the shell which projects these debris over a radius of ten meters.
+The mine consists of a base which receives on the one hand, a cylindrical body containing a 60mm mortar shell (originally an M49A2) and, on the other hand, a tube serving as a support for the igniter (pressure, traction).
+When the igniter is pressed, it triggers a charge to the propulsion unit of the shell.
+The shell is ejected from the mine to a height of approximately 2m, a delay fuse then triggers the explosion of the shell, which projects shrapnel over a radius of ten meters.

-I can't imagine that anyone else makes this in reproduction form, so its all down to Relics again.
-Although it will set you back £62.40, but where the hell else are you going to get one!
+I can't imagine that anyone else makes this in reproduction form, so it's all down to Relics again.
+It will set you back £62.40, but where the hell else are you going to get one!

 https://www.relics.org.uk/m2-a3-american-mine-worldwar2-ap-replica